Densdix/comment-tree/README.md

 ## Installation

-1. Download the extension from VS Code Marketplace
+1. Download the extension from VS Code Marketplace or comment-tree-x.x.x.vsix in the releases section of the repository
 2. Install via the `Extensions: Install from VSIX` command (if you have a .vsix file)
 3. Or clone the repository and run `npm install && npm run compile`